You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 Given these parameters, there are a variety of options to choose from.
 Below, I’ll walk through a few possible ones.

-While considering different approaches, you should be focused on:
+While considering different approaches to move data from MongoDB to Snowflake, you should be focused on:

-• How well it fulfills the given requirements
+• How well it fulfills your current and future requirements.

 Method #1: Connect MongoDB to Snowflake With Native Cloud Provider Tools & Snowpipe